-ASU 2017-09, "Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting" provides guidance about which changes to terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
-An entity should account for the effects of a modification unless all the following are met: (1) The fair value does not change as a result of the modification or the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, the entity is not required to estimate the value immediately before and after the modification, (2) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified, and (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award is modified.
+ASU 2017-09, $\hat{a} \in \mathbb{C}$ Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting $\hat{a} \in \mathbb{C}$ provides guidance about which changes to terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
+An entity should account for the effects of a modification unless all the following are met: (1) The fair value does not change as a result of the modification or the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, the entity is not required to estimate the value immediately before and after the modification, (2) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified, and (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified.
 ASU 2017-09 is effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
 Early adoption is permitted.
-The adoption of ASU 2017-09 did not have a significant impact on the Company's consolidated financial statements.
+The adoption of ASU 2017-09 did not have a significant impact on the Company $\hat{a} \in \mathbb{T}^{MS}$ consolidated financial statements.

-ASU 2017-08, "Receivables-Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities" shortens the amortization period for certain callable debt securities held at a premium.
+ASU 2017-08, $\hat{a} \in Receivables$ -Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities $\hat{a} \in \mathbb{C}$ shortens the amortization period for certain callable debt securities held at a premium.
 The amendments require the premium to be amortized to the earliest call date.
-The amendments in this update are effective for the Company's fiscal year beginning after December 15, 2018, and interim periods within the fiscal year.
+The amendments in this update are effective for the Company $\hat{a} \in \mathbb{C}$ siscal year beginning after December 15, 2018, and interim periods within the fiscal year.
 Early adoption is permitted.
-The Company adopted ASU 2017-08 in 2017 and did not have a significant impact on the Company's consolidated financial statements.
+The Company adopted ASU 2017-08 in 2017 and did not have a significant impact on the Company $\hat{a} \in \mathbb{C}$ consolidated financial statements.

-ASU 2017-04, "Intangibles-Goodwill and Other (Topic 350)-Simplifying the Test for Goodwill Impairment" eliminates Step 2 from the goodwill impairment test which required entities to compute the implied fair value of goodwill.
+ASU 2017-04, $\hat{a} \in \mathbb{C}$ Intangibles-Goodwill and Other (Topic 350)-Simplifying the Test for Goodwill Impairment $\hat{a} \in \mathbb{C}$ leliminates Step 2 from the goodwill impairment test which required entities to compute the implied fair value of goodwill.
 An entity should perform an annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
-An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
+An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit $\hat{a} \in \mathbb{C}$ fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 ASU 2017-04 will be effective for the Company in fiscal years beginning after December 15, 2021.
-Early adoption is permitted for interim or annual impairment tests beginning in 2017 and is not expected to have a significant impact on the Company's consolidated financial statements.
+Early adoption is permitted for interim or annual impairment tests beginning in 2017 and is not expected to have a significant impact on the Company $\hat{a} \in \mathbb{C}$ consolidated financial statements.

-ASU 2016-15 "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments" reduces the diversity in practice around how certain transactions are classified within the statement of cash flows.
+ASU 2016-15 "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Paymentsâ€☐ reduces the diversity in practice around how certain transactions are classified within the statement of cash flows.
 ASU 2016-15 will be effective for the Company for fiscal years beginning after December 15, 2018.
 Early adoption is permitted, including adoption in an interim period and is not expected to have a significant impact on our consolidated financial statements.